jjinni/gerbera-typeface/README.md

-# gerbera
+# Gerbera
-Gerbera a new sans-serif that fuses geometric and organic elements (5 weights)
+<p>Gerbera is a new sans-serif with a distinct personality that fuses geometric and organic elements.
+It is at once hip and quaint, clear yet idiosyncratic, restrained but sensual.
+Its deliberately varied classical capital proportions and geometric structure are balanced by slightly reversed stress and pinched terminals on curved strokes.
+This versatile font comes in five weights and offers a variety of Open Type features, including small caps, alternate characters and punctuation, five sets of figures, and CE, Baltic, and Cyrillic support.</p>
+<p>Classification: sans serif, geometric, grotesk, groteque, humanist</p>